 - Instructor lecture video recordings from their office or in the field

-- Videos from online sources
+- Other videos from online sources

 - Podcast recordings of the instructor or other narrated presentations